Registration is Open

 BGA Staff

-For 2026, the Academy is led by Sara Larsen.
+For 2026, the Academy is led by Sarah Larsen.
 Sarah is a dynamic educator and versatile musician whose career spans classical, jazz, bluegrass, and contemporary styles.
 With extensive formal training and a rich performance background, she brings both technical depth and creative flexibility to her teaching.
 As a sought-after clinician and private instructor, Sarah creates a supportive, inspiring environment where students of all levels can grow and find lasting joy in music.

 BGA Schedule (subject to change)